Zantier/vikattis/README.md

 Create a file `problems.txt`, with a line-separated list of problem IDs on kattis.
 Note that the lines will be deleted as problems are solved.

 It may help to paste this javscript snippet into the console of chrome developer tools.
-It copies clipboard a line-separated list of problem IDs that haven't been completed on the current page, then clicks the "Next" button.
+It copies to clipboard a line-separated list of problem IDs that haven't been completed on the current page, then clicks the "Next" button.
 On the next page, you can run the script again by pressing `UP`, `ENTER`.